MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/faqs-viva-connections-feed.md

 ![Image of the logic for the Feed.](media/viva-feed-faq.png)

 One of the primary goals of the feed is to give content publishers a reliable means of distributing important news and information.
-We can only do this if we convince the majority of your organization to visit the feed regularly.
-To keep them interested and coming back regularly we’re trying to strike a balance between the engaging content they want (from sites they are a member of/follow and communities they favorite/follow) and the information they need (SharePoint Org News and Yammer All Company).
+We can only do this if we convince most your organization to visit the feed regularly.
+To keep them interested and coming back regularly we’re trying to strike a balance between the engaging content, they want (from sites they are a member of/follow and communities they favorite/follow) and the information they need (SharePoint Org News and Yammer All Company).
 To achieve this, we don’t rely on a pure chronological ranking.

 We look at several factors such as the content’s age, whether it’s been ‘promoted’ by the organization, the publishing source, and the author’s relationship to the reader to determine the content ranking.
 We want users to discover new content each time they open the Feed so it never gets boring or predictable.
 However, this relies on how often content is created on the SharePoint sites and Yammer communities.